Declaration of Mexico on the Equality of Women and Their Contribution to Development and Peace

-Declaration of Mexico on the Equality of Women and their Contribution to Development and Peace 66/34 was a United Nations resolution that was adopted on July 2, 1975, at the close of the International Women's Year World Conference on Women held in Mexico City.
+Declaration of Mexico on the Equality of Women and their Contribution to Development and Peace 66/34 was a United Nations resolution that was adopted on 2 July 1975, at the close of the International Women's Year World Conference on Women held in Mexico City.
 The resolution was adopted to promulgate a set of principles concerning the equality of men and women.
 The Declaration called for action to immediately address the burdens and discrimination women experienced in the labor market, as primary childcare providers, and as political participants around the world.

 Background

 The Declaration of Mexico on the Equality of Women and Their Contribution to Development and Peace emerged after decades of advocacy from organizations pursuing equal rights for women stemming from the landmark 1948 Universal Declaration of Human Rights (UDHR).
 The UN Commission on the Status of Women, an advisory body for the UDHR, outlined three guiding principles that would later be incorporated into the Declaration of Mexico and the International Women’s Year Conference: equality, economic development, and peace.
-Stagnation on the topic of women’s rights in the 1950s and 1960s led to the UN Commission on the Status of Women, joined by the NGO Women’s International Democratic Foundation, to pressure the UN General Assembly in 1972 to convene the International Women’s Year Conference, which resulted in the drafting of the Declaration of Mexico.
+Stagnation on the topic of women’s rights in the 1950s and 1960s led to the UN Commission on the Status of Women, joined by the NGO Women’s International Democratic Federation, to pressure the UN General Assembly in 1972 to convene the International Women’s Year Conference, which resulted in the drafting of the Declaration of Mexico.
 The Declaration was informed and modeled after the Declaration on the Elimination of Discrimination Against Women, adopted by the UN General Assembly on November 7, 1967, and the New International Economic Order, adopted May 1, 1974.
 Both documents are cited in the Declaration's preamble.
 The Declaration was the result of two weeks of debate at two simultaneous conferences held during the Mexico City conference that highlighted the divisions in feminist goals between the West, the Eastern Bloc, and the Global South.